I am a plus size women with a unique obsession for anything that's denim, lace or drizzled in chocolate.

 Find the Right Fit for a Straight shape

-This is a very elegant body type which, when clothed in the right pair of great fitting jeans, can be stunning.
+This is a very elegant body type which reminds me of a graceful ballerina or a supermodel.
+When clothed in the right pair of great fitting jeans, this body type is stunning.
 A person with a straight body type should focus on the right fit and stay away from jeans that are bulky or too big.
-Wearing too big of a size for a straight shape can look very unflattering.
+Wearing too big of a size when you're a straight shape can look very boxy and unflattering.

 What Not to Wear

-- Never wear jeans that have a super large flare, this is way too much bulk for your petite frame.
+- Never wear jeans that have a super large flare, this adds way too much bulk for your small frame.